 WATERSHED MANAGEMENT & ECOLOGICAL RESILIENCE

-IFFDC recognised the importance of integrating other thematic interventions like Water Resource Development into this activity.
-In particular, the IFFDC's experience of its watershed management programme for improving gender focused rural livelihoods of communities through natural resource management is noteworthy.
-Village Watershed Committees and Water Users Committees are developed for implementing this programme.
+In line with its participatory predilection, Village Watershed Committees (VWC) and Water Users Committees (WUC) are developed for implementing this programme using a participatory approach.
 Focusing on providing Water and Food Security, a comprehensive set of activities related to land use planning and development and other livelihood generation activities has been systematically integrated for building up the 'Ecosystem Resilience' of the community.

 The purpose of watershed development is to rehabilitate and conserve land and water resources in order to develop resilience towards climate change to ensure food and livelihood security.
-For this, the IFFDC has joined hands with other agencies and is mobilizing resources directly from NABARD and through convergence with various Government agencies for the restoration of depleting water resources.
+For this, the IFFDC has joined hands with other agencies and is mobilising resources directly from NABARD and through convergence with various Government agencies for the restoration of depleting water resources.

 PROJECT DETAILS